ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 The Log sits below these buttons and documents the ingest process, line by line.

 The **Restart Ingestion** option is used by Manifold developers when tweaking code around how Texts are added.

+### Creating New Texts

+Beginning with Manifold version 8, the system allows users to create new texts entirely within the system.
+This functionality will be of particular use to those who would prefer an alternative to the existing [Manifest Ingest/YAML process](../walkthroughs/manifest.md) and instead build their text within the system—either by authoring those text sections in Manifold’s rich-text or code editor, or by creating text sections from existing source files, like Word and Google documents.

+When the **Create New Text** button is selected the system will slide a drawer open from the right of the screen with three editable fields: **Text Title**, **Cover**, and **Enter section name**.

+The value you save to the **Text Title** field will serve as the title for the text you are creating.
+That title will appear as such in the list of Texts in this view, in the Manifold Reader’s menu bar, in analytics views, and in any content or reading group blocks that reference the text.
+This is the only required field in this drawer; the following two are optional, and all three can be adjusted later.

+The **Cover** image serves as a thumbnail for the Text and can be configured to appear in the **Texts** Content Block on the Project landing page, in lieu of the default thumbnail depicting loose pages.
+The image saved here will be used as the cover for the text when the **Enable EPUB** option is selected from the header menu or when a project is exported for preservation purposes.

+Image files can be dropped onto the **Cover** field or selected using your device’s file system by clicking the **Upload a File** link.

+Manifold texts are made up of one or more sections.
+An ingested EPUB, for example, is one text with multiple sections, with each of the interior XHTML files within that EPUB standing as a section.
+A [Manifest Ingest](../walkthroughs/manifest.md), is likewise a single text made up of the various sections, sourced from an array of files, described in the YAML file.
+The final field in this drawer, labeled **Enter section name**, provides a means to begin scaffolding empty, placeholder sections that can later be authored in the system or created through an ingestion process.
+After a name value is entered in the field, the **Create** button beside it can be selected to save that new section to the text.
+The name of the newly saved section will appear below the field in a list with any other section names that you add in this space.
+Section names in that list include options to delete or reorder them, using either a mouse or keyboard input.
+Like other list elements in the Manifold backend, when the drag bars are highlighted with the tab key, the space bar will select them, and the up and down arrows can be used to reorder the section within the list.

+When the **Save New Text** button is selected, the new text will appear in the list of Texts in the main window.
+If sections were created, those will appear within that new text record’s **Sections** sidebar list.
+See details about the **Sections** sidebar options below.

 ### Text Categories